StephanKnox/real-estate-project/README.md

-I created with project in order to get a good sense of housing market situation in cantons of Zug and Zurich and to identify potentially attractive offers for buying a property in Switzerland.
-Currently I am only interested in properties taht are for sale in these two cantons - analysis can be easily expanded to include properties that are for rent and in any number of locations in Switzerland.
+I've created with project in order to get a good sense of housing market situation in cantons of Zug and Zurich and to identify potentially attractive offers for buying a property in Switzerland.
+Currently I am only interested in properties that are for sale in these two cantons - analysis can be easily expanded to include properties that are for rent and in any number of locations in Switzerland.

 ## Project Diagramm